nobiot/org-transclusion/README.md

 - File link with `::dedicated-target`; this is intended for linking to a paragraph.
 See below.
 - ID link `id:uuid`
-- File link for non-org files (tested with `.txt` and `.md`); for these, the whole buffer gets transcluded
+- File link for non-org files (tested with `.txt` and `.md`); for these, the whole buffer gets transcluded **note:** Link to an org file is not currently working correctly.
+This is primarily because I have yet to work out a way to deal with buffer-level properties (e.g. `#+title:`, etc., on top of the buffer).

 ### Link to a paragraph with dedicated target